AMuhailo/Django-CRM-Lead-Management/README.md

 ## __📞Lead Management System__
 ![Django](https://img.shields.io/badge/Django-4.2-darkgreen?style=for-the-badge) ![Python](https://img.shields.io/badge/Python-3.12.9-blue?style=for-the-badge)
 ## Description project
-Lead Management System is a CRM system for managing leads and agents, which includes lead creation functionality, agent management, sending messages via Celery, a password reset system, customer categorization, and full CRUD functionality.
+Lead Management System is a CRM system for managing potential clients and agents, which includes lead creation, agent management, sending messages via Celery, password reset system, client categorization and full CRUD functionality.
+Docker Images with containers (Redis, PostgreSQL, Nginx, Web, Celery) and deployment on RailWay.

 🚀Deploy on Railway
-The project has not yet been launched on Railway but will be launched.
+The project is deployed on Railway.
+To check the operation of the site, go to the link: 🔗[text](https://lead-crm.up.railway.app/)

 ## 🚀 Functional
-✔️ CRUD for lead , agent , category ✔️ Assign a lead to an agent  ✔️ Send a message to a lead via Celery  ✔️ Register and manage agents ✔️ Assign leads to agents ✔️ Reset password via email ✔️ Group customers by category ✔️ Filter leads by category
+✔️ CRUD for lead , agent , category ✔️ Assign a lead to an agent ✔️ Send a message to a lead via Celery ✔️ Register and manage agents ✔️ Assign leads to agents ✔️ Reset password via email ✔️ Group customers by category ✔️ Filter leads by category ✔️ Docker & Docker Compose ✔️ Deploy on Railway

 ## 🛠️ Technologies
 - **Django**
 - **PostgreSQL**
 - **Celery + Redis**
 - **Celery**
+- **Nginx**
+- **Docker & Docker Compose**
+- **Railway.app**

+## 📋 Prerequisites
+Ensure you have the following installed:
+- **Docker**
+- **Docker Compose**
+- **Railway CLI (optional, for deployment)**

 ## 📦 Installation and local launch
 1️⃣ Cloning the repository
 ```bash
 git clone https://github.com/AMuhailo/Django-CRM-Lead-Management.git